Current Board Members

 La Crosse, WI 54603

-As a Member Representative on the Board, Beth Arimond brings a strong background in educational, social service and medical advocacy for the Disabled.
-She received her Bachelor’s Degree from the University of Minnesota and has past work experience with the State of Minnesota, the City of Whitewater and Gundersen Medical Center.
-Beth and husband, George, have lived in La Crosse for 26 years with their son, Mark.
+As a Member Representative on the Board, Beth Arimond brings a strong background in educational, social services and medical advocacy for persons with disabilities.
+Beth earned a Bachelor’s Degree from the University of Minnesota.
+She has past work experience with the State of Minnesota, the City of Whitewater, WI and the Gundersen Health System.
+Beth and husband, George, have lived in La Crosse, WI for 30 years with their son Mark.
 Mark was born with Marshall-Smith Syndrome (MSS) and has a complicated medical history.

 W3916 County Road O